Early Childhood Education at Grace Episcopal Day School (Preschool-Grade 1)

 After the big muscle play of the playground, the children are ready to move to their classrooms.
 Preschool and Prekindergarten students start their time inside with Morning Meeting, where we greet friends, share ideas, and make plans for choice time.
 Choice time includes dramatic play, sensory play, art, and activity centers related to topics the children are currently exploring and learning about.
 Our Emergent Curriculum approach means that Preschool and Prekindergarten students at Grace are likely to be deeply engaged in multi-level, teacher-supported play around a topic.

 With an average class size of 12, and two teachers per classroom plus a floating assistant for a portion of the day, our Early Childhood program is a place to connect, grow, and thrive.
 Preschool and Prekindergarten students also benefit from class time each week with our specialist teachers in music, library, science, and P.E.
-In addition, our Reading and Math Specialists join Prekindergarten each week to support each student’s emerging interests in literacy and numeracy.
+In addition, our learning specialist joins Prekindergarten each week to support each student’s emerging interests and abilities.